lxwooxy/lxwooxy/README.md

 <br>

 **About me:**

-I'm a double major in computer science and theatre at .
 I graduated Magma Cum Laude in my double major with honors in computer science and theatre, at **Hunter College, CUNY**, in **May 2025**

 <br>